maurolepore/latinos/README.md

 # latinos

-Advocating for Latin Open Source Champions.
+The goal of this project is to advocate for Latin Open Source champions.